Influenza Activity Surveillance 2017

 Across Australia, fever and cough was reported by 1.4% of vaccinated participants and 1.6% of unvaccinated participants.
 Fever, cough and absence from normal duties was reported by 1.1% of vaccinated participants and 1.0% of unvaccinated participants.

 For participants this week, 15365/24286 (63.3 %) have received the seasonal vaccine so far.
 Of the 4527 participants who identified as working face-to-face with patients, 3679 (81.3%) have received the vaccine.

 For more information, or to enrol: Flu Tracking

-ILI surveillance: 44 patients with influenza-like illness consulted sentinel general practices in 20 DHBs.
-The weekly ILI incidence was 10.7 per 100 000 patient population, below the seasonal threshold of ILI consultations.
-The ILI related influenza incidence (adjusted) was 2.6 per 100 000 patient population.
+During week 39, ending 1 October 2017, 80 patients with influenza-like illness consulted sentinel general practices in 20 DHBs.
+The weekly ILI incidence was 19.5 per 100 000 patient population.
+Of the 36 tested ILI cases, eight were positive for influenza viruses.
+This gives an ILI related influenza incidence (adjusted) of 4.3 per 100 000 patient population.

 For more information: NZ Flu Surveillance

 Page first published: 22 March 2017